 Soellner has helped Reddit leaders build external accountability, ensuring a direct connection between the site’s 300 million active users and the company’s CEO, and creating a continuous feedback loop that allows user comments to be heard and implemented by leadership.
 Internally, she’s guided Reddit to embrace the idea that communications can’t only come from the top—and she explained why this perspective is key to the next evolution of employee comms.

 As VP of HR product and services, Erica Cary sees herself as the conduit between business, technology and process.
 What that means in practice is that she is the keeper of the digital experience at Hilton, both for employees and for customers.

 In episode 25 of our “Culture, Comms and Cocktails” podcast, she described her role as “reimagining technology for our team members…taking them to the promised land all the time in terms of technology and all the wonderful things that it can do to enhance the way we present ourselves in the marketplace and in the workplace here at Hilton.”
-During our 2-day virtual summit, she will delve into the insights she’s gained as an experience technology leader, and discuss how she helps Hilton push the boundaries of communication and collaboration.
+During our 2-day virtual summit, she delved into the insights she’s gained as an experienced technology leader, and discussed how she helps Hilton push the boundaries of communication and collaboration.